Deletecat/ds-flashcart-guide/docs/carts/r4isdhc.com.md

 Make sure that this is what your cart looks like before proceeding.

 1. Download your kernel from the flashcard archive: [https://flashcard-archive.ds-homebrew.com/YSMenu/r4isdhc.com/r4isdhc.com_Christmas_Edition_Limited_SDHC_Kernel_1.17B.zip](https://flashcard-archive.ds-homebrew.com/YSMenu/r4isdhc.com/r4isdhc.com_Christmas_Edition_Limited_SDHC_Kernel_1.17B.zip)
-2. Extract the kernel to the micro SD card.
+2. Extract the kernel to the micro SD card
 3. Next, download Retrogamefan's multicart update from gbatemp: [https://gbatemp.net/download/retrogamefan-multi-cart-update.35737/](https://gbatemp.net/download/retrogamefan-multi-cart-update.35737/)
-4. Open or Extract the multicart's .7z archive
+4. Extract the multicart's .7z archive to your downloads folder
 5. Go into the multicart folder, then into the R4 Clone YSMenu folder.
-6. Extract (or copy) every file in this folder to the root of your micro SD card
+6. Copy every file in this folder to the root of your micro SD card
 7. When you launch your cart, open YSMenu.nds!

 You can use the "Christmas" kernel as is, but YSMenu is newer which is why I suggest using it.
 Every time you boot your cart, you will have to open YSMenu.nds to boot into YSMenu.